steven2358/awesome-generative-ai/README.md

 - [Lex](https://lex.page/) - A word processor with artificial intelligence baked in, so you can write faster.
 - [Jenni](https://jenni.ai/) - Jenni is the ultimate writing assistant that saves you hours of ideation and writing time.
 - [LAIKA](https://www.writewithlaika.com/) - LAIKA trains an artificial intelligence on your own writing to create a personalised creative partner-in-crime.
+- [Mem](https://mem.ai/) - Mem is the world's first AI-powered workspace that's personalized to you.
+Amplify your creativity, automate the mundane, and stay organized automatically.

 ## Code